-The Thomas Wolfe Memorial is the childhood home of author, Thomas Wolfe.
+The Thomas Wolfe Memorial State Historic Site is the childhood home of author, Thomas Wolfe.
 Wolfe immortalized his childhood home in his epic autobiographical novel, Look Homeward, Angel.
 This historic site is devoted to interpreting the life, literature and times of Thomas Wolfe through the use of his mother’s boardinghouse and Look Homeward, Angel.
-Located 25 miles north of Hendersonville.
+Located 25 miles north of Hendersonville in downtown Asheville.